AntoineHocquet/spaceY/README.md

 Antoine Hocquet
 GitHub Profile | LinkedIn
 MIT Applied DS Program • PhD in Applied Mathematics • 8+ years in academia

+---

+## 🚨 Note

+This project was inspired by the "IBM Data Science" Coursera specialization.
+Certain parts (e.g., dashboard instructions and dataset) were adapted from educational labs © IBM Corporation.